mongodb/docs/source/includes/steps-create-oidc-user.rst

       .. note::

-         Until you :ref:`enable OIDC IdP for your organization <configure-oidc>`, you can't select this box.
+         Until you :ref:`enable Workforce IdP for your organization <configure-oidc>`, you can't select this box.

    .. step:: Select Identity Provider and Identifier